Can you tell me something about SNAP examination?

 How good are the Symbiosis Group of B-Schools ?

 When is it conducted ?
-Is it an online exam ?
+Is it a computer based exam ?

 Apart from registering for SNAP, do i need to separately apply to B-school programs?

-Is the test pattern of this year's SNAP same as last year's?
+What is pattern of this year's SNAP exam?

 What is the eligibility criteria for writing SNAP Entrance Test ?

-What is the criteria followed by the B-schools ( list mentioned under Q2 ) for shortlisting for the PI round?
+What is the criteria followed by the B-schools ( list mentioned under Q2 ) for shortlisting for the GE-PI round?

 What is the criteria followed by the B-schools ( list mentioned under Q2 ) during the final selection stage?